epw/consensus/Consensus Book.md

 Money is hard to deal with.
 In some games, it makes sense to simply keep track of gold coins as they come and go.
 The modern world is more complicated.
 In small groups, systems of favors and mutual interdependence often overshadow money.
 In addition, the existence of secondhand shops, eBay, and bargain hunting mean that you can often find something within your price range, as long as you aren’t too picky.

 To represent this, money in Consensus is handled abstractly.
 Prices are given as a number of Savings that have to be spent.
 Importantly, this number of Savings is supposed to be roughly the same for different characters, but the details and quality of the good or service will depend on the character’s in-fiction wealth.
 For example, "a nice meal for two" is listed as one Saving.
-The difference is, if those two work minimum wage jobs, it might be a meal at Applebee’s that includes dessert.
+The difference is, if those two work minimum wage jobs, it might be a meal at their favorite chain that includes dessert.
 If they are a movie star and an internationally-featured artist, it’s probably a custom creation by a personal chef.
 When buying something that doesn’t line up with what would be normal for the character, the MC will adjust Savings as is appropriate.
 And, something that is significantly less than the 1-Savings category probably shouldn’t cost the character anything at all.
 However, do remember that buying a lot of something can add up.
 When pricing something new, look to this table to get a general sense.

 <table>
   <tr>